prjctimg/huetiful/README.md

 ### There's more

-If you wish to explore more examples and reasoning behind this library, [you can check out the wiki][wiki].
-[Or head over to the docs][modules] to play around with the API
+If you wish to explore more examples and reasoning behind this library, [you can check out the wiki](https://prjctimg.github.io/huetiful/wiki) [Or head over to the docs](https://prjctimg.github.io/huetiful/modules.html) to play around with the API

 #### Community